tesseral-labs/docs/fern/pages/concepts/organizations.md

 Organizations may have any number of SAML Connections.

 Learn more about SAML Connections [here](/docs/concepts/saml-connections).

+#### Organizations and OIDC Connections

+OIDC Connections exist to support [OIDC single sign-on](/docs/features/oidc-sso).
+They contain all configuration settings for a given trust relationship with an identity provider.
+If you wish to configure OIDC SSO for one of your customers, you must create a OIDC Connection within that customer's Organization.

+Organizations may have any number of OIDC Connections.

+Learn more about OIDC Connections [here](/docs/concepts/oidc-connections).

 #### Organizations and SCIM API Keys